Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Option 2: Insert a Custom Table of Contents

-If the pre-formatted options do not meet your specific requirements, you have the flexibility to insert a customised Table of Contents in Microsoft Word.
+If the pre-formatted options do not meet your requirements, insert a customised Table of Contents in Microsoft Word.
 To do so, follow the steps below to create a Table of Contents tailored to your preferences:

-1. Place the insertion point at the desired location in your document where you want the Table of Contents to be inserted.
+1. Place the insertion point in your document’s desired location where you want the Table of Contents to be inserted.

 2. On the References tab, click the Table of Contents button.

-3. From the dropdown menu, select Custom Table of Contents at the bottom.
-This will open the Table of Contents dialog box.
-From here you can customise various aspects of the Table of Contents:
+3. Select Custom Table of Contents at the bottom from the dropdown menu.
+This will open the Table of Contents dialogue box.
+From here, you can customise various aspects of the Table of Contents:

 Table of contents dialogue box